SquareSR/Testing-Red-Classic/README.md

 Walk up toward the Rocket in the top left and fight him.

 Lift Key Rocket:
-- Koffing: Thrash x2
+- Koffing: Thrash x2 or IB + TB
-- Zubat: Thrash
+- Zubat: Thrash or TB

 Retalk to the Rocket, pick up the Lift Key and take the stairs you came from.